menozero/usable-fonts/README.md

 # Usable Fonts

 A list of good open-source fonts.

-- The license should be "open source": SIL [Open Font License](https://openfontlicense.org/), ...
+Not just free, but with an "open source" license, like SIL [Open Font License](https://openfontlicense.org/).

+Yes, making a good typeface is [expensive](https://www.thomasphinney.com/2024/06/custom-designed-typeface-cost/) and hard.
+And yes, every font is usable.

 - Languages and alphabets: Latin, Cyrillic, Greek.
 "Extended".